[Show abstract][Hide abstract] ABSTRACT: Background

 In all 0.5% of the donors developed ESRD.
 Due to high age of the uremic donors, there seems to be no increased incidence.

-Patient and graft survival was 10/12 (83%) and 8/12 (67%), respectively, with a 6.5-month median follow-up (range 10 days to 109 months).
-Two patients (B non-secretor grafts) died of multiorgan failure probably because of a poor condition before transplantation.
-Three patients were retransplanted.
-Causes of graft loss were bacterial arteritis (n = 1), death with a functioning graft (n = 1) and portal vein thrombosis (n = 2).
-In one of the patients with portal vein thrombosis, an anti-A titer increase occurred concomitantly, and ABO incompatibility as the cause of the thrombosis cannot be excluded.
-Seven acute rejections occurred in five patients and all were reversed by steroids or increased tacrolimus dosage.
-The pre-transplant anti-A titers tested against A1 red blood cells were 1 to 128 (NaCl technique) and 4 to 1024 (indirect antiglobulin technique, IAT); the maximum postoperative titers were 16 to 2048 (NaCl) and 256 to 32,000 (IAT).
+Patient and graft survival was 10/10 and 8/10, respectively, at 8.5 months median follow-up (range 10 days to 109 months).
+Two patients were retransplanted because of bacterial arteritis (n = 1) and portal vein thrombosis (n = 1).
+The six acute rejections, which occurred in four patients, were all reversed by steroids or increased tacrolimus dosages.
+The pretransplant anti-A titers against A(1) red blood cells were 1:128 (NaCl technique) and 1:8 to 1024 (IAT technique).
+The maximum postoperative titers were 1:64 to 4000 (NaCl) and 1:256 to 32000 (IAT).

-The favorable outcome of A2 to O grafting, with a patient survival of 10/10 and a graft survival of 8/10, makes it possible to also consider this blood group combination in non-urgent situations.
-The use of non-secretor donor grafts is interesting but has to be further documented.
-There was no hyperacute rejection or increased rate of rejection.
-Anti-A/B titer changes seem not to play a significant role in the monitoring of ABO-incompatible liver transplantation.
+The favorable outcome of A(2) to O grafting, with a patient survival of 10/10 and graft survival of 8/10, makes it possible to consider this blood group combination also in nonurgent situations.
+There was no hyperacute rejection or increased rate of rejections.
+Anti-A/B titer changes seem to not play a significant role in the monitoring of A(2) to O liver transplantation.

 Full-text · Article · Nov 2006 · Transplantation Proceedings